Ofgem's energy price cap.

 Ofgem's price cap.

-On 23 February 2024, Ofgem announced that the energy price cap, for a typical household who use electricity and gas and pay by Direct Debit, would be £1,690 from 1 April 2024.
-This figure uses Ofgem’s new definition of ‘average energy use’ known as the Typical Domestic Consumption Values (TDCV).
-Ofgem sets the maximum amount that suppliers can charge for each unit of electricity and gas but not the total bill, so if you use more, you will pay more.
+On 23 August 2024, Ofgem announced that the energy price cap, for a typical household who use electricity and gas and pay by Direct Debit, would be £1,717 from 1 October 2024.
+This figure uses Ofgem’s definition of ‘average energy use’ known as the Typical Domestic Consumption Values (TDCV).
+Ofgem sets the maximum amount that suppliers can charge for each unit of electricity and gas but not the total bill, so if you use more energy, you will pay more.

 Ofgem’s energy price cap sets a maximum unit price for each kilowatt hour of energy used by customers on a standard variable tariff (SVT).
 The specific unit rates each customer sees will vary by region and payment type.